-At Kaeding Law Office, PLC, I provide knowledgeable representation to individuals in the Council Bluffs, Iowa, and surrounding areas facing bankruptcy as it relates to a foreclosure or divorce.
-My services are designed to help you end the worries associated with overwhelming debt while putting an end to foreclosure proceedings, garnishments and creditor harassment.
+At Kaeding Law Office, PLC, I provide knowledgeable representation to individuals in Council Bluffs, Iowa, and surrounding areas.
+If you are facing bankruptcy, I can advise you as to the effect your filing will have on a foreclosure or divorce.
+My services are designed to help you end the worries associated with overwhelming debt while also putting an end to foreclosure proceedings, garnishments and creditor harassment.

 Whether through negotiation or a court judgment, your marital debt has been divided amongst you and your spouse.
 You may be responsible for paying the Visa bill and your spouse may be responsible for paying the Mastercard bill.
 However, by law, a creditor can attempt to recover from either spouse if one fails to fulfill his or her end of the bargain, despite a court order.
 You may find that a creditor or lender is attempting to recover from you or garnish your wages for a debt your spouse has failed to pay.

 Going to court and filing a contempt action against your spouse for failing to pay his or her responsible portion of the debt is an option.
 However, in the meantime, creditors are still calling you and may even be garnishing your wages.

 Fortunately, filing for bankruptcy will end the harassing phone calls from creditors and third-party debt collectors as well as halt any wage garnishments.
 Through bankruptcy, either under a Chapter 7 or a Chapter 13, the credit card debt and/or medical bills will be discharged and you no longer have to worry about being responsible for the amount.